December 3, 2022

 Because NuVet considers the bioavailability of its ingredients, cats can benefit from the nutrients.
 In addition, the NuVet supplement contains ingredients meant to build their immune system and protect them from unnatural chemicals, toxins, and pollutants in the modern world.
 Cats’ bodies have evolved very little, if at all, from their natural, wild ancestors.
 The NuVet supplement helps them thrive in a world that has evolved much faster.

 By adding the NuVet Supplement to the Variety pack of Viva Raw meats, your cat is getting the most bioavailable nutrients to fill in the gaps of any nutrients that may not be complete due to lack of variety in proteins and those that may have degraded in the freezing and thawing process.
 In addition, Nuvet offers additional nutrients that boost the immune system to help the cat’s body properly function in a modern world that has evolved faster than the cat’s body.

 Why We Recommend the Chunked Meat

 One of the primary reasons we recommend Viva Raw is that they offer their foods in a chunked variety.
-If your cat is new to raw, you may want to stick with the ground varieties to begin with, but for those who are regular raw eaters, the chunked varieties offer an opportunity for teeth cleaning.
+If your cat is new to raw, you may want to stick with the ground varieties, to begin with, but for those who are regular raw eaters, the chunked varieties offer an opportunity for teeth cleaning.
 Cats’ teeth are not designed for chewing.
 They rip and tear meat.
 As they pull the chunks of meat into sizable bites to swallow, the friction of the meat rubs against the teeth and gums like a toothbrush.
-The chunked variety does not take the place of feeding meaty bones once a week to keep your cat’s teeth and gums in prime condition.
+The chunked variety does not replace feeding meaty bones once a week to keep your cat’s teeth and gums in prime condition.